Natalie Harp: Trump work and Republican National Committee speech (2019–2020)

+Trump invited Harp to join him on stage during his speech at the 2019 Faith and Freedom Coalition Conference.

-By 2017, Harp had become vocally critical of the healthcare in the United States after she began suffering from health issues, particularly chronic pain and complications incurred by a medical error involving intravenous therapy for stage II bone cancer.
-She praised president Donald Trump for signing into law a federal right-to-try law that she claimed allowed her to access experimental treatments, saving her life, on Fox News in 2019; according to experts who spoke to The Washington Post, Harp's description of her treatment casts doubt on the veracity of her claim.
-Trump invited Harp to speak at the Republican National Convention in August 2020 in which she gave a speech comparing Trump to George Bailey, the protagonist of It's a Wonderful Life (1946), leading to criticism from the family of the character's actor, Jimmy Stewart.
-By that month, she had become a member of the advisory board for Trump's 2020 presidential campaign.
+By 2017, Harp had become vocally critical of healthcare in the United States after she began suffering from health issues, particularly chronic pain and complications incurred by a medical error involving intravenous therapy for stage II bone cancer.
+Harp made a post on LinkedIn on June 12, 2019 titled "I'm Living Proof – the Party of Healthcare is Trump's" that resulted in an invitation to appear on Fox News.
+Two days later, in that appearance, she praised Trump for signing into law a federal right-to-try law that she said allowed her to access experimental treatments which she credited with saving her life.
+However, The Washington Post cast doubt on Harp's story, citing medical experts who said that the treatment in question was already approved for off-label use and reporting that she had already made public comments about receiving the new treatment two months before the law was signed.

+Harp appeared with Trump and spoke at a Faith and Freedom Coalition meeting on June 26, 2019.

+Trump invited Harp to speak at the 2020 Republican National Convention held in August 2020.
+Her speech compared Trump to George Bailey, the protagonist of the film It's a Wonderful Life (1946), leading to criticism from the family of the character's actor, Jimmy Stewart.
+By August 2020, she had become a member of the advisory board for Trump's 2020 presidential campaign.